urbien/vortexhealing/README.md

 - Elected to public office that have deep wound.
 - Relief for the side-effects of cancer treatments like chemo or radiation (via marihuana dispenseries??, via dedicated Facebook groups??).

-# For VortexHealing Teachers
-## Modular site
-Similar to a site for practicioners, but also classes, their reviews, discussions, details on wizard upkeep, as Lorraine calls it and a morning routine, as Terrie does.

 ## Zoom tools
 A synchronous translation of classes is important.
 I have a friend in Germany who does not speak English.
 What to do for potential students in China, Japan, and other countries that have much lower general knowledge of English than Germany?
 Lnaguage barrier severely limits the reach of VortexHealing on the planet.
 Here are some ideas that I partially researched: